A Predictive Framework for Base-n Radix Sort Optimization: Optimised Approach – SP-LSD Radix Sort

-We present below some details required for understanding Algorithms $1$ and $2$.
-Further, we demonstrate the SLPR algorithm with an example which will help the readers to understand in a better way. \begin{itemize} \item Algorithm $2$ (Counting-Sort-by-Digit) is a helper function that calls Counting Sort as a subroutine for sorting a portion of the array, here called for the active region.
+We present some details below for understanding Algorithms $1$ and $2$. \begin{itemize} \item Algorithm $2$ (Counting-Sort-by-Digit) is a helper function that calls Counting Sort as a subroutine for sorting a portion of the array, here called for the active region.

-\item Algorithm $1$ (SLPR-Sort) breaks down the sorting process into $3$ distinct stages determined by the rounds, total number of rounds is calculated by $R \gets \lfloor\log_n(max\_val)\rfloor + 1$ (see line 9 of Algorithm 1).
+\item Algorithm $1$ (SP-LSD-Sort) breaks down the sorting process into $3$ distinct stages determined by the rounds, total number of rounds is calculated by $R \gets \lfloor\log_n(max\_val)\rfloor + 1$ (see line 9 of Algorithm 1).
 The first stage applies sorting to the entire input, the second stage runs the core optimization by partitioning the array into 'sorted' and 'active' regions using $first\_active$ iterator to mark the active region, $div \gets n^{r-1}$ (see line 17 of Algorithm 1) where $r$ is iterated value from $2$ to $R-1$, Stable-Partition is called from $first\_active$ to the 'past-the-end' iterator.
-The final stage is the round $R-1$, where Counting Sort is called for the remaining active region. \end{itemize}
+The final stage is the round $R-1$, where Counting Sort is called for the remaining active region. \end{itemize} We now present two examples where the second example is a bad case for a poor input.